Is It Dangerous to Take Tramadol and Alcohol Together?

 • Problem solve

-Long-term use of alcohol and tramadol increases the chance of someone contracting different diseases like:
+Long-term use of alcohol and tramadol increases the chance of someone contracting serious diseases like:

 • Cancer